Viterbo Lazio, Italy Travel Guide

 Quiet, budget-friendly

-Summer months, especially July and August, can experience intense heat.
-Take precautions against sun exposure, wear lightweight clothing, and stay hydrated by drinking plenty of water.
+Summer months, especially July and August, may encounter intense heat.
+Take precautions against time in the sun, wear light fabrics, and stay hydrated by drinking plenty of water.
 Arrange outdoor activities for early mornings or late afternoons.
 Seek shade during the hottest parts of the day.

 Winter months can be damp and chilly, making waterproof clothing and layers advisable for comfort.
 Cobblestone streets can become slippery when wet, so wear appropriate footwear with good grip.